reschjonas/Entropia/TECHNICAL_OVERVIEW.md

-# QuantTerm – Technical Overview
+# Entropia – Technical Overview

 > *A walk-through of the moving parts, crypto choices and data flows.*